ImageMagick/ImageMagick-Windows/Readme.md

 folder called `configure`.
 This folder contains a solution `configure.sln`.
 Open this solution with Visual Studio and start a `Release` build of the project.
 This will create a file called `configure.exe` in the folder.
 Running this program will start a Wizard that allows configuration of ImageMagick and its individual components.
-Before running `configure.exe` make sure it's copied into `VisualMagick\configure\configure.exe` location, otherwise it will generate empty MSVC solution.
+Before running `configure.exe` make sure it's copied into `VisualMagick\configure\configure.exe` location, otherwise it will generate an empty MSVC solution.

 ### Build ImageMagick